airbnb/chronon/docs/source/Tiled_Architecture.md

 - You want to reduce fanout to your datastore.
 - You need to support aggregating over hot key entities

-In particular, organizations operating a significant scale should consider using the tiled architecture.
+In particular, organizations operating a significant scale with many hot-key entities should consider using the tiled architecture.
+If the number of events per entity key is at most a few thousand, the untiled approach would still perform well.

 ## How to enable tiling